mhaugrud/msumcspy/_sources/ClassesBasics/ConvertinganObjecttoaString.rst

     print(p)

-When we run the program above you can see that the ``print`` function now shows the string that we chose.
+When you run the program above you can see that the ``print`` function now uses the string that we specified.

 Now, you ask, don't we already have an ``str`` type converter that can turn our object into a string?
 Yes we do!

-And doesn't ``print``
-automatically use this when printing things?
+And doesn't ``print`` automatically use this when printing things?
 Yes again!

+.. index:: override

 But, as we saw earlier, these automatic mechanisms do not do exactly what we want.
 Python provides many default implementations for methods that we as programmers will probably want to change.
 When a programmer changes the meaning of a special method we say that we **override** the method.
 Note also that the ``str`` type constructor function uses whatever ``__str__`` method we provide.